Full interview: Re-posted from Institute of Managers and Leaders

 One way to mitigate biases is to become as familiar with yourself as possible.
 Increasing one’s conscious awareness is a life-long process.
 It is part of a larger set of consciousness-shaping life experiences with internal and external agents.

 Socialisation and self-development are some ways of looking at the evolution of conscious awareness, yet there are probably many more.
 Consciousness, then, is not a stable construct but an ongoing fleeting and perhaps fragmentary aspect of individual life.
-This may sound like an atypical and somewhat strange response to your question.
-However, consider that if you know yourself well, you are in a better situation to read others, particularly when retrospectively recognising your unconscious behaviours towards them through introspection.
+Consider that if you know yourself well, you are in a better situation to read others, particularly when retrospectively recognising your unconscious behaviours towards them through introspection.
 As mentioned, this is experienced most often as a delayed reflective experience—a retrospective and insight-delayed process.
 Intrinsic self-understanding and self-knowledge enable a clearer, less ambiguous and therefore more accurate interpretation of others.
-This is a good defense, or perhaps, the only defense for transcending unconscious bias.
+This is a good defence, or perhaps, the only defence for transcending unconscious bias.

 What good are mechanical processes for intrinsic transformation at both the individual and collective organisational level?
 I would much rather those responsible for hiring think through the interviewing process in more evolved, humanistic ways than rely on applications that are seemingly doing the work for them.
 Consider the hiring process as an opportunity to evolve one’s thinking by becoming more aware of others and then rectifying one’s erroneous thinking patterns.
 This works in conjunction with the primary responsibility, which is, in this case, to hire someone for a role.

 Those who keep their attention focused on themselves and others at the same time consciously experience a great deal of what is going on around them, their thinking, how others are thinking and the overarching behavioural patterns associated with those collective thinking patterns.
-Mechanical processes, in my humble opinion, are simply unable to do such complex things.
+At this point, mechanical processes, in my humble opinion, are simply unable to handle such complex matters.

 Unconscious bias training is often not effective.
 Here are some reasons why!